philpagel/debian-headless/README.md

 So you can test-drive the installation before trying it on a real server.
 The default password is `r00tme` – please change it in the preseeding file.
+Alternatively, you can configure passwordless login via ssh key file – there is example code in the `preseed.cfg`.
+For this to work, you need to provide the key file from a local web server.

 And here a little screenshot of what that looks like in qemu.
 The two bottom panels show the local screen (left) and the serial console (right):